 Pinch or snip out the tender tips of the branches when harvesting, and repeat regularly throughout the summer for a continual harvest.

 You can pick basil leaves any time you want, but wait until the plant is established, and has several leaves.
 You can learn all about harvesting the leaves here.

 Basil Plant Propagation

-Basil plants can be propagated by either taking stem cuttings, or growing the seeds.
+Basil can be propagated by either taking stem clippings, or growing the seeds.
 The fastest way to get a larger plant is by taking cuttings.